pzaino/thecrowler/doc/rulesets.md

       Keep in mind that this approach may not always work as expected (because certain technologies might be cloaked or obfuscated).

+## How to use a ruleset

+A ruleset can be used "automatically" or "manually".

+### Automatically

+The rules in each ruleset will be executed automatically if their name and path match the URL of the website being crawled.

+### Manually

+To use rules "manually" (aka have them executed automatically for a given source), you'll need to specify them in the source configuration.

+More details on the source configuration [here](./sources.md).

 ## Ruleset Validation

 The ruleset is validated using a JSON schema.
 The schema is defined in the